adamsamec/WinManager/Readme.md

 * Windows + F11 (checked by default).
 * Windows + Shift + Q (checked by default).

-### Known limitations
-* Occasionally, after an attempt to switch to a window, the focus is not properly placed to that window.
-What may help in this condition is pressing Alt + Tab and then Alt + Shift + Tab.

 ## Download
 Note that Windows Defender security software may prevent both the WinManager installer and portable version from starting.
 If blocked by Windows Defender, visit the "More info" link which should be available on the page displayed to you, and then press the "Run anyway" button.